badlydrawnben/eleventy-guide/src/posts/004-git-basics.md

 ## Some basic git terminology and workflow

+### What is git?
+Git is a *version control system*.
+It allows you to track and rollback changes to your code, and can allow multiple people to work on the same codebase at the same time.

 ### Local and remote repositories

 In a nutshell, the whole idea of github is that you have a version of the code on your computer (the local version) and you are syncing that with a version in your Github account (the remote version).

 ### Commits